Scroll down to read Reviews and then an Excerpt from The Road to Thebes

 The Pisatan messenger, a wiry young man with a sailor’s tan and sun-bleached streaks in his brown hair, came forward and bowed awkwardly.
 “My lord regent,” he said.
 “My name’s Naukles.
 I’ve got two messages for you from King Pelops of Pisa.”

-“Yes, yes, my good man,” Lykus said.
+“Yes, yes, my good man,” Lycus said.
 “But first, have we seen to your needs?
 Let it not be said that Thebes is remiss in its hospitality!”

 “I’m fine, my lord.
 My feet were washed and my belly filled.
 And your wine’s good, too!”

 Dirke touched her husband’s arm.
-“Lykus,” she said softly, “let’s hear his messages.”
+“Lycus,” she said softly, “let’s hear his messages.”

 Naukles took a deep breath.
 “King Pelops’ first message is this,” he began, then continued carefully, as if